jj-code-00/Dialogue-Editing-via-SE/README.md

 # Resources
 [Datamind dialogue](https://www.tumblr.com/roksik-dnd/727481314781102080/bg3-datamined-dialogue-google-drive): This includes most all handles and text you would need.

-Moxifier's [Github](https://github.com/Moxifer/bg3-dialog-timeline-edits/tree/main): They have done more extensive dialogue editing and there repo can be a good example for more advanced usages beyond this mod.
+Moxifier's [Github](https://github.com/Moxifer/bg3-dialog-timeline-edits/tree/main): They have done more extensive dialogue editing and their repo can be a good example for more advanced usages beyond this mod.

 # Credits
 [Moxifier](https://next.nexusmods.com/profile/moxifer3/mods?gameId=3474) for allowing me to link their resources.